 - Nurture Relationships Outside IT: Turn M&As into an opportunity to improve your relationship with your peers.
 Advance a compelling vision to better collaborate business units and improve existing processes while paying sincere attention to the moves of your competitors.
 Keep discussing pre-emptive methods and actions with the executive management team.

 - Illustrate the Vision: Outline a future where the organization may grow faster, offer better products, serve customers effectively, and achieve top goals.
 Now, set up your work in terms of the business vision while forming a compelling depiction to excite employees.
-However, ensure that the work of integration should be done without micromanaging the staff.

 Click on the following link to read the original article: https://www.cio.co.nz/article/657641/how-keep-your-job-after-merger/